Ranked 6th in London (The Guardian University Guide, 2018)

 Emphasis throughout your studies will be placed on gaining transferable skills.
 You will develop your communications, report writing and presentation skills to a sound level, equipping you well for your subsequent career.

-Past students have become managers in retail and industry, chartered accountants, chartered surveyors, journalists, police officers, bankers, civil servants, teachers, lawyers, IT and business consultants and researchers, to name just a few areas.
+Graduates from our BA History programme have gone onto careers in a variety of private and public sectors such as working in government, NGO's, law, teaching, banking and researchers to name just a few areas.
 Many also undertake further study in order to become specialists in a given field.

 You can choose to study either a three-year degree course or the four-year sandwich degree course.